pachyderm/docs/content/latest/reference/pachctl/pachctl_update.md

----
-# metadata #
-title:  pachctl update
+## pachctl update

-description: "Change the properties of an existing Pachyderm resource."
+Change the properties of an existing Pachyderm resource.
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - update-pipeline
-  - update-repo
-cliGlossary:  u
----

 ### Synopsis